If you just found out that you have high cholesterol, you might be wondering what your options are to lower it.

 If you have too much LDL cholesterol, it can build up into a hard, waxy substance in your arteries, called plaque.
 When this happens, your arteries become narrow and less flexible.

 High cholesterol is one of the biggest risk factors for cardiovascular conditions such as heart disease and stroke.
-But while HDL cholesterol is considered “good” cholesterol, and not having enough of it can be a problem, too.
+But while HDL cholesterol is considered “good” cholesterol, and

 If you have high cholesterol, chances are that lifestyle changes can make a big difference in bringing it down.
 Diet and exercise can lower your cholesterol by